COLLEGE OF HEALTH AND SCIENCES

 OTHER IMPORTANT INFORMATION

-- The Office of Graduate Studies have received all application materials no later than February 15th for an applicant to be considered for admission in the following fall semester.
+- The Office of Graduate Studies must have received all application materials no later than January 15th for an applicant to be considered for admission in the following fall semester.

 CONTACT FOR MORE INFORMATION